alisonswu/shiny-SimNetwork/README.md

 ## Usage

-You will need Rstudio and internet connection to run the app.
+You will need RStudio and internet connection to run the app.
+Click [here](https://www.rstudio.com/home/) to install RStudio.

-To launch the app, open Rstudio and run the following code.
+To launch the app, open RStudio and run the following code.

 ```R
 # install shiny package if not done